hzhwcmhf/hzhwcmhf.github.io/_pages/about.md

 Experience
 ======

-- **2021.3 - 2022.5**: NLP Research Intern at ByteDance AI Lab
+- **2021.3 - 2022.5: NLP Research Intern at ByteDance AI Lab**

-	* Aim at developing new paradigms for language generation, mainly focusing on **non-autoregressive generators**.
+  - **Aims**: Developing new paradigms for language generation, mainly focusing on **non-autoregressive text generation**.
-	* Theoretically analyze the learning of non-autoregressive generators. ([Paper Link](https://arxiv.org/abs/2206.05975))
+  - **Theory Contribution**: I analyze the learning of non-autoregressive generators. ([Paper Link](https://arxiv.org/abs/2206.05975))
-	* Empirically improve the generation quality of non-autoregressive generators, first showing that a non-autoregressive generator can *outperform the vanilla Transformer in quality and achieve 7~14 times speedup in decoding*. ([Paper Link](https://arxiv.org/abs/2205.07459))
+  - **Empirical Contribution**: I propose a new model that remarkably improves the generation quality of non-autoregressive generators. (*+3 BLEU, outperform the vanilla Transformer and achieve 7~14 times decoding speedup.*)  ([Paper Link](https://arxiv.org/abs/2205.07459))
-	* Provide an open-source framework for highly efficient training and inference, including operations implemented in *Cuda and multi-threaded C++*. ([Code Link](https://github.com/thu-coai/DA-Transformer))
+  - **Open-source Framework**: Provide highly efficient training and inference with modified [Lightseq](https://github.com/bytedance/lightseq), including operations implemented in *Cuda and multi-threaded C++*. ([Code Link](https://github.com/thu-coai/DA-Transformer))
-	* **Two paper published and one patent pending**.
+  - **Two paper published and one patent pending**.

-- **2018.11 - 2020.8** : Leader of Open-Source Toolkit Development for Text Generation
+- **2018.11 - 2020.8 : Leader of Open-Source Toolkit Development for Text Generation**
-  - CoTK toolkit: An open-source python library for fast development and fair evaluation of text generation. ([Github Link](https://github.com/thu-coai/cotk), 121 stars.)
+  - CoTK toolkit: An open-source python library for fast development and fair evaluation of text generation. ([[Github Link]](https://github.com/thu-coai/cotk), 121 stars.)
-  - It provides unified APIs for different datasets, a signature mechanism to avoid unfair comparisons in evaluation, and implementations for text generation models.
+  - It provides unified APIs for different datasets, a signature mechanism to avoid unfair comparisons in evaluation, and implementations for many text generation models.
   - I act as a leader in this project and work with 5 other students of the CoAI group.
 I design and implement the main framework of the toolkit.
+- **2019.9 - 2020.9:  Student Author for the Book *Modern Natural Language Generation* **
+  - I wrote Chapter 6 (Generative Adversarial Networks for Language Generation), Chapter 7 (Non-Autoregressive Text Generation), and part of Chapter 10 (Tasks and Resources for Language Generation) and Chapter 11 (Evaluation for Language Generation).
+I also proofread and revise the other chapters.
+- **2019.9 - Present: Sub-group Leader for Natural Language Generation (NLG) in the CoAI group.**
+  - I mainly coordinate weekly discussions and academic presentations in the sub-group.
+I actively exchange ideas with the other members and provide suggestions for the research projects.
+  - We have five Ph.D. students and research about non-autoregressive generation model, the bias in language model, long text generation, pretrained language model, and the evaluation of NLG.

-- **2016.4 - 2016.8**: Exchange Student at Tokyo University, Japan
+- **2016.4 - 2016.8: Exchange Student at Tokyo University, Japan**

-	* I studied at the department of information science and took courses mainly about machine learning.
+  - I studied at the department of information science and took courses mainly about machine learning.
-	* Fully sponsored by China Scholarship Council.
+  - Fully sponsored by China Scholarship Council.

 Awards
 =====